w3c-webmob/ServiceWorkersDemos/README.md

 ### Process
 If you wish to get to work on some of these items then fantastic!
 The process below is a guideline to how to get started.

-1. Choose one of the use cases / examples, these are given in the directories of this directory [/examples](https://github.com/w3c-webmob/ServiceWorker/tree/master/examples).
+1. Choose one of the use cases / examples, these are found in the directories in the root of this repo.
 2. In 'Issues' find the Use Case and let us know you're working on it!
 4. Start building a demo application using an implementation of ServiceWorker
 5. Document the process explaining: